PerssonAlbin/lab-1_PA2577_KUB/README.md

 ## Getting Started (Optional)
 - **Prerequisites:** Tools and versions required.
 - **Installation & Deployment Instructions:** Steps to run locally or deploy to Kubernetes.

-## Contact & Support
-- Mention where users can get help or report issues.
-- Include any relevant documentation links, Slack channels, or emails.

 **Happy coding!** ✨